TrackerLounge/TrackingAndPhotogrammetry/README.md

 To do this we will:
 - Use an ordinary point and shoot camera (e.g. mine is an older Casio Exilim 12.1 Mega-pixel) to take ~30-40 pictures of the track from all angles.
 - Use Meshroom (if you have a graphics card that supports CUDA) or Regard3D (if you don't have a graphics card).
 Both are free software to convert jpg images into a digital mesh model using photogrammetry techniques.
-- Use Blender3d to cleanup the mesh, fill any holes, and preform post-processing or analysis.
+- Use Blender3d to cleanup the mesh (e.g. remove random artifacts), fill any holes, and perform post-processing or analysis.

 # Prepping for the Photoshoot
 In order for the Meshroom or REgard3D to work and preforem the photogrammetry we need to attend to lighting and markers.